Families of Israeli hostages face an ‘excruciating’ wait for news after Israel and Hamas strike deal – KION546

 Under the terms of the deal, which was approved by Israel’s cabinet overnight, Israel will release 150 Palestinian prisoners, who are all women and children, according to Hamas.
 It will also allow the entry of hundreds of trucks carrying relief, medical and fuel to the devastated enclave, Gaza.

-Up to 83 Palestinian women and 380 children under the age of 18 are being held in Israeli prisons, more than half of whom have been detained since October, according to the Palestinian Prisoners Club, a non-governmental organization.
+Up to 83 Palestinian women and 380 children under the age of 18 are being held in Israeli prisons, more than half of whom have been detained since October, according to the Palestinian Prisoner’s Society, a non-governmental organization.

-There are 8,300 Palestinian prisoners held in Israeli jails, according to Qadura Fares, the head of the Palestinian Prisoners Club, 3,000 of whom are held in what is known as administrative detention, meaning they are held without known charges against them or an ongoing legal process.
+There are some 8,300 Palestinian prisoners held in Israeli jails, according to Qadura Fares, the head of the Palestinian Commission for Detainees and Ex-Prisoners’ Affairs, 3,000 of whom are held in what is known as administrative detention, meaning they are held without known charges against them or an ongoing legal process.

 There is potential for the truce to extend beyond the four-day period, where an extra day would be added to the truce for each 10 additional hostages available for release.
 On Wednesday, the Israeli government published a list with the names of 300 Palestinian prisoners as it offered the possibility of a second phase of exchanges of prisoners for hostages.

-Note: CLARIFICATION: This story has been updated to clarify Qadura Fares’ title.